-The SAS Microcampus program involves small groups of Grade 8 students leaving Shanghai for a month during the school year.
+The SAS Microcampus program involves small groups of Grade 8 students leaving Shanghai for a four weeks during the school year.
 During this time, students become immersed in a small village in Yunnan Province, learning with and from the people who live there.

 Students and parents from previous Microcampus trips report a number of positive outcomes: more responsibility, more confidence, and a desire to take more control of the learning process.
 By being far away from the comfort zone normal routines, Microcampus students have a "real world" test of the skills and habits they have developed over the years, as well as a better understanding of the world outside the "Bubble."

 There is room for up to 16 students on each trip.
 The actual number of students is based on the level of interest from qualified students on each trip, but trip groups will not exceed 16 students.

 The trip lasts 28 days.

 For the 2017-18 school year, there will be one Microcampus trip for each SAS campus with up to 16 students in each group.
 The dates will be as follows:

 - November 18-December 15, 2017 (16 student maximum; includes Thanksgiving)

 - March 10-April 6, 2018 (16 student maximum; includes spring break)